St Mary's Lifeboat Station: History

-A lifeboat station was provided in 1874 at a cost of £280.
-In 1899 this was replaced by a new station at Carn Thomas with a slipway, at a cost of £1,500.
-In 1902 the slipway was extended by 40 ft by Robert Hicks to enable the lifeboat to be launched at any state of the tide.
+Towards the end of the nineteenth century, it was decided to place a new 38-foot Watson-class lifeboat at St Mary's.
+Construction work began on a new lifeboat house with slipway, at a site at Carn Thomas, at a cost of £1,500.
+The new boathouse was completed in 1900, with the old boathouse sold for £40.
+In 1902 the slipway was extended 40 ft by Robert Hicks, to enable the lifeboat to be launched at any state of the tide.